Clemapfel/jluna/README.md

 ctest --verbose
 ```

-Afterwards, you can make jluna available to your library using
+Afterward, you can make jluna available to your library using

 ```cmake
 # inside your own CMakeLists.txt